harenlin/SWE262P-Exercises/ex8/README.md

 In order to give TA the easiest way to run, I have wrapped all the commands we need into the file: ```run.sh```, you can simply run the command ```bash run.sh```, to evaluate this assignment.

 ### P.S.
-Queue selection for ```Twentynine.java```.
-We cannot select the normal queue in Java which may cause data missing.
+a) Queue selection for ```Twentynine.java```: We cannot select the normal queue in Java which may cause data missing.
 Instead, we need to use BlockingQueue.

+b) Queue selection for ```Thirty.java```: We prefer the non-blocking concurrent queue.